Bachelor of Commerce Double Major, PR and Management, Curtin University Perth

 The Corporate Finance module was easily the most challenging part of the programme for me, however it was also the most rewarding.
 With hard work, amazing lecturers and the support from friends I managed to achieve a good result from hard work.

-I also learnt how to manage my time and effectively use the resources available within the faculty.
+I also learned how to manage my time and effectively use the resources available within the faculty.
 You have the opportunity to run your ideas and solutions to problems past subject matter experts but it’s important to be prepared and direct when meeting with them.
-You do have opportunities to run non-course work by them but they have a finite amount of time so you need to be ready to clearly articulate your ideas.
+You do have opportunities to run non-coursework by them but they have a finite amount of time so you need to be ready to clearly articulate your ideas.

 Change in perspective

 The MBA programme gave me the chance to take my time developing ideas and concepts.
 Often in the marketing and communications and service industry there can be an expectation to do things quickly.
 I’ve learned that taking a step back and giving ideas the chance to develop and grow can be key to unlocking solutions and new ideas.
 The programme has allowed me to do this.

 Working with people from a variety of different backgrounds and experiences means you’re always being exposed to new ideas and opinions.
 There’s a wonderful, eclectic mix of people.
 For me this has been more than just a business lesson but a life lesson in not letting bias cloud your judgement.
 I’ve learned a lot from getting to know my class mates on a deeper, more personal level.
 You create friendships, discover mentors and open-up business opportunities all at the same time.